 The 5th grade student argued in her letter that boyfriends and girlfriends should be allowed at school because it helps children learn to handle big emotions.
 Secondly, she suggested, love is normal and natural.

 So… is she right?
-Should we be ok with children having love interests at a young age?
+Should we be okay with children having love interests at a young age?
 Should we encourage it?
 Or should we ban it?

-1. Boyfriend and girlfriend relationships can be a big distraction at school.
+- Boyfriend and girlfriend relationships can be a big distraction for kids at school.

-5. With the increasing pornification of our culture, combined with the average age of exposure to porn being around 10-11 years, the risks to our kids are real and significant.
+- With the increasing pornification of our culture, combined with the average age of exposure to explicit content being around 10 to 11 years, the risks to our kids are real and significant.
 Expectations in relationships are different today compared to when we were kids.
 And while an innocent relationship is cute, it can turn ugly or dangerous very quickly.

-6. While most primary school (and early high-school) relationships are pretty light-on in the intimacy department, kids really are too young to be getting frisky and engaging in any kind of intimate touching or kissing.
-If they don’t have boy/girl friend relationships, they’re not going to be doing those things.
+- While most primary school (and early high school) relationships are pretty light-on in the intimacy department, kids really are too young to be getting frisky and engaging in any kind of intimate touching or kissing.
+If they don’t have boy/girl-friend relationships, they’re not going to be doing those things.

 These cons are not unique to young children.
 Anyone who has been through relationship start-ups and break-ups will recognise them as consistent at all ages and stages.
 But there is the possibility that greater harm may come to our young children when they get involved in these relationships too young.

 What do I do if my child wants a boy/girlfriend too young?

 As with most questions about parenting, children, and development, the right age to have a romantic interest really depends on the maturity of your child.
 People often think teenage relationships are better as the child is older, but rather than set specific age-limits, it may be best to encourage our children to think about what relationships are about, and identify what makes them positive or negative.
 Ask questions like: